MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 Robert C Martin said SINGLE RESPONSIBILITY - Tom Demarco never mentioned a specific number.

+#### Cohesion

 Cohesion is one of the things that people struggle with.
+It is a little more abstract and intellectual.

+We refer to a sound line of reasoning as coherent.
+The thoughts fit, they go together, they relate to each other.
+This is exactly the characteristic of a class that makes it coherent: the pieces all seem to be related, they seem to belong together.

 #### References